Application checkpointing: Mementos

 Mementos is a software system that transforms general-purpose tasks into interruptible programs for platforms with frequent interruptions such as power outages.
 It was designed for batteryless embedded devices such as RFID tags and smart cards which rely on harvesting energy from ambient background sources.
 Mementos frequently senses the available energy in the system and decides whether to checkpoint the program due to impending power loss versus continuing computation.
 If checkpointing, data will be stored in a non-volatile memory.
 When the energy becomes sufficient for reboot, the data is retrieved from non-volatile memory and the program continues from the stored state.
 Mementos has been implemented on the MSP430 family of microcontrollers.
-Mementos is named after Christopher Nolan's Memento.

 Idetic

-Idetic is a set of automatic tools which helps application-specific integrated circuit (ASIC) developers to automatically embed checkpoints in their designs.
+Idetic is a set of automatic tools which helps application-specific integrated circuit (ASIC) developers automatically embed checkpoints in their designs.
 It targets high-level synthesis tools and adds the checkpoints at the register-transfer level (Verilog code).
 It uses a dynamic programming approach to locate low overhead points in the state machine of the design.
 Since the checkpointing in hardware level involves sending the data of dependent registers to a non-volatile memory, the optimum points are required to have minimum number of registers to store.
 Idetic is deployed and evaluated on energy harvesting RFID tag device.